 Bobby nodded, muttered that he'd be in the cafeteria, and disappeared from the room.

 Dean looked at his brother properly for the first time since the hounds had taken him.
-Sam was pale, but blood no longer stained his face.
-There were various monitors hooked up to him, checking his oxygen levels, blood pressure and monitoring the activities in his brain.
+Sam was pale, but blood no longer painted his face.
+There were various monitors hooked up to him, checking his oxygen levels, blood pressure and monitoring the activity in his brain.

 He sat with his brother for hours, not moving…not even speaking.
 Dean traced his thumb in circles against the back of Sam's hand, and did nothing but think.
 He eventually licked his lips and asked the question he desperately needed answered.